Skip to content

 Looking at the top of the depth chart, the starting outside cornerback spot opposite Darius Slay will be important to monitor.
 First-round rookie Quinyon Mitchell may have the draft pedigree and physical traits to be a Day 1 starter, but he’ll have several challengers.
 Ringo had a strong enough spring to enter the mix and former Indianapolis Colts cornerback Isaiah Rodgers, fresh off a one-year suspension for gambling, also had some quality first-team reps in the spring.
 Rookie defensive back Cooper DeJean and last year’s starter James Bradberry also are vying for playing time, although DeJean can also bump inside to the slot and Bradberry could see time at safety if he retains a roster spot.

-Mitchell has been one of the Eagles’ best defensive players so far this season and looks well on his way to becoming an impact player in the league.
-The early returns support taking the former Toledo standout in the first-round ahead of Alabama cornerback Terrion Arnold.
+Mitchell has been one of the Eagles’ best defensive players this season and looks well on his way to becoming an impact player in the league.
+The early returns support taking the former Toledo standout in the first round ahead of Alabama cornerback Terrion Arnold.
 Mitchell has been targeted 23 times and given up 14 catches for 213 yards with five pass breakups and one penalty.
-By comparison, Detroit’s Arnold has been targeted 25 times and given up 16 catches for 178 yards and one touchdown while recording just two pass breakups and being charged with a league-high eight penalties.
+By comparison, Detroit’s Arnold has been targeted 25 times and given up 16 catches for 178 yards and one touchdown with just two pass breakups and a league-high eight penalties.

 » READ MORE: Eagles vs. Packers film review: Quinyon Mitchell’s encouraging debut